s64capital-research/.github/profile/README.md

 #### Pierre Moutounet-Cartan (Associate of the Royal College of Science)

 Pierre spearheads our data capabilities with the development of our comprehensive data repository and analytics platform.
-Previously, Pierre structured over $4bn worth of equity derivatives products at Credit Suisse globally, and automated the lifecycle of those products generating over $40m of high-touch revenue in the span of 3 years.
+Previously, Pierre structured over $4bn worth of equity derivatives products at Credit Suisse globally, and automated the lifecycle of those products generating over $40m of low-touch revenue in the span of 3 years.
 Pierre holds a Bachelor of Science in Mathematics from Imperial College London, where he specialized in biomathematics, statistical modeling, and machine learning/AI.

 [LinkedIn](https://www.linkedin.com/in/yopierre/?locale=en_US) | [Work Email](mailto:pierre.moutounet-cartan@s64capital.com)